Sports Scoreboard Tracker

 - Score log audit

-- The status that says whether the latest logged score matches the displayed score.
+- The status that compares the displayed score with the latest logged scoring action.

 References: